Financial-Times/origami/components/o-forms/README.md

 #### Checkbox inputs

+##### Usage

+-    Forms - Can be used in all forms to capture data, agree on any terms and show/hide form data.
+-    Filtering - Can be used to filter information or execute a group actions.

+###### Do

+✅ Use when the choice is binary (one or the other) then use radio buttons.

+✅ Keep checkbox labels short and descriptive

+✅ Start all checkbox labels with a capital letter

+###### Don't

+❌ Include punctuation after checkbox labels

+#### Behaviour

+Checkboxes are able to:

+-    Stack on top of each other
+-    Sit in-line with each other
+-    Appear on the right-side of the label

+#### States

+By default, a checkbox input includes a selected and unselected state.

+Checkboxes can be:

+- unselected
+- selected
+- indeterminate
+- disabled
+- invalid

+*It is possible to have multiple states enabled at once. e.g. Selected and disabled*

+#### Accessibility

+Users can trigger a state change on the keyboard by pressing `Space` while the checkbox input has focus.

+Users can navigate between checkbox inputs by pressing `Tab` or `Shift-Tab`.
 ##### Square checkbox inputs

 To create a checkbox input use a [multiple input](#multiple-input-fields) field structure, with an `o-forms-input--checkbox` modifier class on the `o-forms-input` element and child [checkbox input elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox) within labels.